University of Nebraska at Kearney Scholarship Guidelines

 Freshman Scholarship Program

-New freshmen admitted by February 1 will be considered for Board of Regent's, Chancellor's, and Dean's Scholarships.
+New freshmen admitted by March 1 will be considered for Board of Regent's, UNK Distinguished Scholar Award, and UNK Loper Achievement Award Scholarships.
 No additional application is required.

 The Board of Regent's Scholarship is a full tuition waiver for up to 125 undergraduate credit hours or through the recipient's completion of a bachelor's degree, whichever comes first.
 This program is for graduates of Nebraska high schools only.
 The scholarship requires full-time status.

-The Chancellor's Scholarship is a $3000 tuition waiver per academic year.
+The UNK Distinguished Scholar Scholarship is a $3000 tuition waiver per academic year.
 It is available for up to eight semesters or through the student's graduation with a bachelor's degree, whichever comes first.
 The scholarship requires full-time status.

-The Dean's Scholarship is a $2000 tuition waiver per academic year.
+The UNK Loper Achievement Scholarship is a $2000 tuition waiver per academic year.
 It is awarded for up to eight semesters or through the student's graduation, whichever comes first.
 This scholarship requires full-time status.

-The Cooperating School Honor Scholarship is awarded to graduating high school seniors of school systems serving as cooperating schools in the student teacher program at UNK.
+The Cooperating School Scholarship is awarded to graduating high school seniors of school systems serving as cooperating schools in the student teacher program at UNK.
 The cooperating school recommends scholarship recipients and alternates equal to the number of scholarships available to that particular school by submitting a list to the UNK Office of Financial Aid.
-To be eligible for the maximum $1500 tuition waiver, students must have a score of 23 or above on the ACT or 1070 or above on the SAT and rank in the top 30% of their graduating class.
+To be eligible for the maximum $1500 tuition waiver, students must have a score of 23 or above on the ACT or 1070 or above on the SAT.
 High school counselors of cooperating schools can be contacted for more information and application materials.

 The Non-Resident Scholarship is for out-of-state students.
 The scholarship can pay up to the full difference between resident and non-resident tuition.
+Students must be admitted by August 1.
 To be eligible, a student must meet two of the following criteria: rank in the top 25% of graduating class, have a composite ACT score of at least 23 (1070 on SAT), or earn a cumulative high school GPA of at least 3.5.

 The Nebraska Legacy Scholarship was established by the Board of Regents and pays the difference between resident and non-resident tuition for qualified students whose parent(s) graduated from one of the University of Nebraska campuses.
 In order to receive this scholarship students must be the natural born or legally adopted child of a University of Nebraska graduate.
 Step-parent or legal guardian status does not apply.
 Students also must rank in the upper 1/3 (33%) of their high school graduating class or have a composite ACT score of 24 or SAT score of 1110.